lammps/lammps/doc/src/fix_qeq_reax.rst

 Restrictions
 """"""""""""

-This fix is part of the USER-REAXC package.
-It is only enabled if LAMMPS was built with that package.
-See the :doc:`Build package <Build_package>` doc page for more info.
+Fix *qeq/reax* is part of the USER-REAXC package.
+It is only enabled if LAMMPS was built with this package.
+See the :doc:`Build package
+<Build_package>` doc page for more info.

 This fix does not correctly handle interactions involving multiple periodic images of the same atom.
 Hence, it should not be used for periodic cell dimensions less than 10 angstroms.

 Related commands
 """"""""""""""""